omniosorg/omniosorg.github.io/patron.md

 We use the money provided by our patrons to pay for any services used in publishing and maintaining OmniOS.
-The rest of the money gets divided up and distributed among the core contributors according to the amount of time they put into the project.
-Ultimately the board of the OmniOSce Association allocates the funds.
+The rest of the money gets divided up and distributed among the core contributors according to the amount of time they put into the project - with the OmniOSce Association directing fund allocation.

 If you set up a recurring subscription, please take care to enter your email address correctly as we will alert you a few days before the next payment is